syncfusion-content/ej2-react-docs/ej2-react/grid/row/row-drag-and-drop.md

 By setting the [targetID](https://ej2.syncfusion.com/angular/documentation/api/grid/rowDropSettings/#targetid), the Grid will render without a helper icon (for row drag).
 Now you can customize the drag and drop action.
 To control the drop action, you can bind the [rowDrop](https://ej2.syncfusion.com/angular/documentation/api/grid/#rowdrop) event of the Grid.
 In the [rowDrop](https://ej2.syncfusion.com/angular/documentation/api/grid/#rowdrop) event, you can prevent the default action(args.cancel as true) and reorder the rows using [reorderRows](https://ej2.syncfusion.com/angular/documentation/api/grid/#reorderrows) method of the Grid.

 {% tabs %}
-{% highlight js tabtitle="index.jsx" %}
+{% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/customizedialog-cs16/app/index.jsx %}
+{% include code-snippet/grid/customizedialog-cs17/app/app.jsx %}
 {% endhighlight %}
-{% highlight ts tabtitle="index.tsx" %}
+{% highlight ts tabtitle="datasource.jsx" %}
-{% include code-snippet/grid/customizedialog-cs16/app/index.tsx %}
+{% include code-snippet/grid/customizedialog-cs17/datasource.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="app.tsx" %}
+{% include code-snippet/grid/customizedialog-cs17/app/app.tsx %}
+{% endhighlight %}
+{% highlight ts tabtitle="datasource.tsx" %}
+{% include code-snippet/grid/customizedialog-cs17/datasource.tsx %}
+{% endhighlight %}
 {% endtabs %}

-{ % previewsample "page.domainurl/code-snippet/grid/customizedialog-cs16" % }
+{ % previewsample "page.domainurl/code-snippet/grid/customizedialog-cs17" % }

 > * **Selection** feature must be enabled for row drag and drop.
 > * Multiple rows can be selected by clicking and dragging inside the Grid.